gclayburg/buildfarm/README.md

    1d3ddad..3209e98  master -> master
 ```
 Note the message here `remote: Scheduled polling of buildfarm1`.
 This means our git push has triggered a build of our buildfarm1 job in Jenkins.
 For our purposes here, the other messages can be ignored.

+So with any luck your project is now building on Jenkins.
+The Jenkinsfile we are using will build a production war file, run all the tests, and create and run a docker image of this app.
+When the build finishes without errors you will find it running at on port 8080 on your Linux docker box - http://jefferson:8080 in my case.
+The build runs the application based on your docker-compose definitions at `src/main/docker/app.yml`.
+Now you can manually inpsect the production app

+Of course, you will probably want to customize what your build does.
+You might want to run some of the tests in parallel or deploy the app to a different server - or maybe somewhere in the cloud.
+Who knows, maybe you need some further downstream integration testing against the running server.

+# BuildFarm behind the scenes
+Under the covers the BuildFarm will automatically:
+- run Jenkins in a docker container
+- configure Jenkins with plugins preconfigured for common things like git source code management, Jenkins Pipeline jobs, and the docker plugin
+- create a persistent docker volume for storing your Jenkins build jobs and history (JENKINS_HOME)
+- configure Jenkins docker plugin to manage a Jenkins slave server
+- setup a docker container running the build slave that will be able to
+  - build your project with Java,Maven,NodeJS
+  - create a docker image of your project
+  - run your project from its docker-compose yaml definition
+  - use the created docker volume to cache things like the Maven repository and node dependencies
+- configure a ssh server for use as a git repository, running in a docker container
+- setup a bare git repository on the ssh server
+- setup git post-receive hook to trigger Jenkins build job
+- create a persistent docker volume for storing the git repository data
+- generate ssh private key for Jenkins master
+- establish ssh trust to Jenkins slave server via authorized_keys
+- establish ssh trust to ssh coderepo server via authorized_keys
+- generate Jenkins credentials to use these generated keys.
+Your build jobs just select the key they need.
+- populate Jenkins with a build job to automatically build code from the git code repository
+- configure an nginx server to act as a reverse proxy for Jenkins UI

+This is all done on a single Linux box running docker.
+Since all of this is automated with Docker, BuildFarm is very quick to setup and very portable.

+# Credits
+- [Riot Games Engineering](https://github.com/maxfields2000/dockerjenkins_tutorial)  A great tutorial and practical advice for running Jenkins and Docker together.